TUDelft-SPC-Lab/spcl_midge_hardware/README.md

 - 300mAh battery
 - BMD 300 processor with bluetooth low energy

-Learn more about the project itself [here](https://conflab.ewi.tudelft.nl/)
+Learn more about the project itself [here](https://conflab.ewi.tudelft.nl/).

-Learn more about the software [here](https://github.com/TUDelft-SPC-Lab/midge-code)
+Learn more about the firmware and software [here](https://github.com/TUDelft-SPC-Lab/midge-code).

 ## Motivation